Marethyu1/pomodoro-timer/README.md

 # pomodoro-timer

-This project is about creating a Pomodoro style timer, with influence drawn from [Tomato Timer](https://tomato-timer.com/).
+This project is about creating a Pomodoro style timer, with influence drawn from [Pomodoro Tracker](https://pomodoro-tracker.com/).

 Currently written in react, this project will eventually include a back end which can store user data using a REST API